vertis/vertis-io/_posts/2012-01-29-const_defined-wrong-constant-name-yumkey-nameerror.md

 [Sun, 29 Jan 2012 07:22:18 -0500] FATAL: NameError: wrong constant name Yum.Key
 {% endhighlight %}

 Bizarre.
 Looking at the stack trace provided no more clarity.
-Why was it looking for a constant called 'Yum.Key' in the first place.
+Why was it looking for a constant called 'Yum.Key' in the first place?

 {% highlight console %}
 Generated at 2012-01-29 07:22:18 -0500